 Rainforests around the world are in big trouble.
 In Australia the flying fox population is succumbing to devastating heat from climate change, and in other places around the globe rainforests are being clear-cut to make room for cattle ranching.

 In Western cultures, white symbolizes goodness, illumination and understanding.
 In Eastern cultures, white is the color of mourning and funerals.
-So, this painting is a future memory of rainforests, but we don’t know yet which of these interpretations that memory will reflect.
+This painting is a future memory of a past rainforest, but we don’t know yet which of the interpretations of the white bat that memory will reflect.